alexykn/sp/README.md

 ## 🚧 Current Status

 - Bottle installation and uninstallation
 - Cask installation and uninstallation
 - Reinstall command for reinstalls
-- Upgrade command for updates (very careful.
-I ran into no system breakers, my Perl install got nuked though)
+- Upgrade command for updates (Casks deactivated at the moment)
 - Parallel downloads and installs for speed
 - Automatic dependency resolution and installation
 - Building Formulae from source (very early impl)